Lane Thomas Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Reds pitching staff ranks 17th in the league.
+- The pitching staff for the Reds has a collective 8.6 K/9, which ranks 16th in MLB.

-- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.94).
+- The Reds' 4.91 team ERA ranks 27th among all league pitching staffs.

-- Reds pitchers combine to surrender 115 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Reds pitchers combine to rank 24th in baseball in home runs allowed (115 total, 1.3 per game).

-- The right-hander last pitched on Friday against the San Diego Padres, when he threw 6 2/3 innings, allowing one earned run while giving up three hits.
+- His most recent appearance was on Saturday against the San Diego Padres, when the lefty tossed five innings, surrendering one earned run while allowing three hits.

-- In 15 games this season, the 25-year-old has amassed an ERA of 6.66, with 7 strikeouts per nine innings.
-Opponents are hitting .289 against him.
+- The 25-year-old has an ERA of 5.36, with 7 strikeouts per nine innings, in nine games this season.
+Opponents have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.